Delay

 Delay length upper limit —

-upper limit of lag length
+upper limit of the delay length

 Int64 integer